 Take a stroll down Royal Street and pop into the dozens of art galleries to see the wide array of local art.
 Craig Tracy’s features photos of his elaborate body painting work, often with a painted backdrop to create a full scene.
 Rodrigue Studio, named after the late local painter George Rodrigue, features the emblematic Blue Dog.

 Enjoy a slow, mule-drawn carriage ride through the French Quarter, something many locals have never done.
 Make an advanced reservation, or spontaneously board a carriage pretty much any time of day on Decatur Street in front of Jackson Square.
-In addition to experiencing an “old school” mode of transportation, the driver provides local historical details.
+In addition to experiencing an “old school” mode of transportation at a discounted price, you’ll learn local historical details from your carriage operator.

 As locals know, New Orleans is not just for the adult crowd.
 Fun, family-friendly activities during daytime and early evening hours abound.
 Honestly though, adults might enjoy these activities more than their kids.